dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 the reference branch needs to be updated so that future pull requests will compare their results to a "truth" data set that contains the new files.
 Create a pull request with "develop" as the source branch and "develop-ref" as the destination branch.
-This is done so that the pull request number that is responsible for the changes in the truth data  can be referenced to easily track where differences occurred.
+This is done so that the pull request number responsible for the changes in the truth data can be referenced to easily track where differences occurred.

 Merging develop into develop-ref often causes strange conflicts.
-It is important to update develop-ref with the latest content of develop.
+It really is necessary and important to update develop-ref with the latest content of develop.
 Follow these command line instructions in the METplus repository to reconcile the conflicts before creating the pull request.

 * Reconcile conflicts between develop and develop-ref branches.